andamira/webera.sh/README.md

 [Statix](https://gist.github.com/plugnburn/c2f7cc3807e8934b179e),
 the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy)
-and the [suckless philosophy](http://suckless.org/philosophy), without strictly adhering to any specific.
+and the [suckless philosophy](http://suckless.org/philosophy), without strictly adhering to any.

-The intention was to see how far this idea could be taken, given the limits and constraints of shell script language, and trying to achive a very good balance of features, reliability, and handiness.
+The intention is to see how far this idea can be taken, given the limits and constraints of the shell language, and to try to achive an ideal balance of features, reliability, simplicity and handiness.

+The script should be versatile enough to acommodate most needs, and fit both personal and professional projects.

+### FAQ

+#### Why in Bash and not in *$any_other_language* ?

+Because it's so much more fun!
+Yeah. ;)

+Also, Bash and the Unix tools are stable like dinosaurs, and they are usually installed by default in most systems.

+#### ...

 ## Status

 This project is not stable yet.
-Anything can change at any moment.
+You are warned.